Semi-supervised Dense Keypoints Using Unlabeled Multiview Images: Method

+\textbf{Multiview Geometric Consistency Loss} We learn the dense keypoint detector from the unlabeled multiview dataset $\mathcal{D}_{\rm U}$ by minimizing dense epipolar error over image pairs:

+where $\mathds{E}(\mathcal{I}, \mathcal{I}')$ is the dense epipolar error between two corresponding images $\mathcal{I}$ and $\mathcal{I}'$, defined in Equation~(\ref{eq:multiview_consistency_loss}).
+This loss progressively minimizes the dense epipolar error between image pair as learning the dense keypoint detection model as shown in Figure~\ref{fig:progression}.

 \textbf{Distillation Based Regularization Loss} Enforcing multiview consistency alone can lead to degenerate cases.
-For instance, consider a linear transformation in the body surface, e.g., $\mathbf{v} = \mathbf{T}\mathbf{u}$ where $\mathbf{T}\in \mathds{R}^{2\times2}$ is a non-singular affine transformation.
+For instance, consider a linear transformation in the body surface, e.g., $\mathbf{v} = \mathbf{T}\mathbf{u}$ where $\mathbf{T}\in \mathds{R}^{2\times2}$ is a similarity transformation.
 Any $\phi$ that satisfies the following condition can be equivalent dense keypoint detector:

-This indicates that there exist an infinitely number of dense keypoint detectors that satisfy the epipolar geometry.
+This indicates that there exist an infinite number of dense keypoint detectors that satisfy the epipolar geometry.
 To alleviate this geometric ambiguity, we use a distillation-based regularization using a pretrained model.
 Let $\phi_0$ be a dense keypoint detector pretrained by the labeled data.
-We prevent the learned detector $\phi$ deviating too much from the pretrained detector $\phi_0$ for the unlabeled data:
+We prevent the learned detector $\phi$ from deviating too much from the pretrained detector $\phi_0$ for the unlabeled data:

 where $\mathcal{L}_{\rm R}$ is the loss for the distillation-based regularization, minimizing the difference from the pretrained model.
-Similar to the labeled data loss, in practice, we augment the loss for body parts.

 \textbf{Multiview Photometric Consistency Loss} We leverage photometric consistency across views.
 Assuming ambient light, pixels across views corresponding to the same 3D point in space should have the same RGB value.
-Similar to $\mathcal{L}_{\rm M}$, we minimize the photometric error as follow:
+Similar to dense epipolar error $\mathds{E}(\mathcal{I}, \mathcal{I}')$, we define dense photometric error $\mathds{T}(\mathcal{I}, \mathcal{I}')$ as:

-where $\mathds{T}(\mathbf{x})$ is the expectation of photometric error of $\mathbf{x}$ similar to $\mathds{E}(\mathbf{x})$, i.e. $\mathds{T}(\mathbf{x}) = \sum_{\mathbf{x}' \in \Theta(\mathcal{I}')} \mathds{T}(\mathbf{x}, \mathbf{x}')$ where $\mathds{T}(\mathbf{x}, \mathbf{x}') = P\left(\phi(\mathbf{x};\mathcal{I}), \phi(\mathbf{x}';\mathcal{I}')\right) \|\mathcal{I}(\mathbf{x})-\mathcal{I}'(\mathbf{x}')\|^2$.
+where $\mathds{T}(\mathbf{x})$ is the expectation of photometric error of $\mathbf{x}$ similar to $\mathds{E}(\mathbf{x})$, i.e. $\mathds{T}(\mathbf{x}) = \sum_{\mathbf{x}' \in \Theta(\mathcal{I}')} \mathds{T}(\mathbf{x}, \mathbf{x}')$ where $\mathds{T}(\mathbf{x}, \mathbf{x}') = M(\mathbf{x}, \mathbf{x}'; \phi, \mathcal{I}, \mathcal{I}') \|\mathcal{I}(\mathbf{x})-\mathcal{I}'(\mathbf{x}')\|^2$.